 The Timecode Screen selects the timecode stream read for applications that use it (for example, when the timecode source is set to "Use control panel setting," AJA Control Room will read the selected stream).
-It is also used for monitoring the RP-188 timecode embedded in the digital data stream, and can be used for selecting a timecode offset (if required).
+It is also used for monitoring the RP-188 timecode embedded in the digital data stream).